EmilienKopp/supakit-eloquent/README.md

 }
 ```

 ## Contributing

-Guidelines for contributing to the project and how to submit pull requests.
+Contributions are always welcome!
+I am yet to define guidelines for contributing to this project.
+In the meantime, feel free to open an issue or a pull request.

 ## License

-Information about the project's license and any additional terms or conditions.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact